What Is Financial Literacy? Importance, Benefits, and Key Skills for Beginners

 By following these strategies and tips, you can build a strong foundation for financial literacy and achieve your financial goals.

-Debt management is a critical component of financial literacy, involving the understanding of different types of debt and strategies to manage and reduce it effectively.
-It can be categorized into two types: good debt and bad debt.
+Debt management is a critical component of financial literacy.
+It involves understanding different types of debt and strategies to manage and reduce it effectively.
+Debt can be categorized into two types: good debt and bad debt.

 Good debt typically includes loans that have the potential to increase your net worth or enhance your life in meaningful ways, such as student loans or mortgages.
 Specifically, these debts are considered investments in your future.
 For example, student loans can provide access to education, which can lead to better job opportunities, whereas mortgages allow you to own a home, which can appreciate over time.